-The arrangements for setting the pay and remuneration of the academies key management personnel are monitored by the Finance & Resources Committee which comprises of at least 3 Trustees.
+The arrangements for setting the pay and remuneration of the academies key management personnel are monitored by the Trust Board.
 The Trust Board has adopted the principles of the Local Authorities model Teachers' Pay Policy which has been based on the national agreement for teachers, agreed in consultation with the trade union representatives.